scasal5/santicsls/README.md

 👋 Hi!
-I am Santiago 👨 and I have been a developer for several years 👩‍💻 I am 18 years old 🚫 and I work 🔨 in backend and frontend areas 💻 Recently I started uploading 🆙 my projects to public knowledge to complement and enhance a future job 🎇
+I am Santiago 👨 and I have been a developer for several years 👩‍💻 \n I am 18 years old 🚫 and I work 🔨 in backend and frontend areas 💻 \n Recently I started uploading 🆙 my projects to public knowledge to complement and enhance a future job 🎇\n
+\n

-- Some of the languages 🎨 and knowledge 🎆 I work with are:
+- Some of the languages 🎨 and knowledge 🎆 I work with are:\n
-  🎊 For Frontend: HTML5, CSS, JS, Bootstrap.
+  🎊 For Frontend: HTML5, CSS, JS, Bootstrap.\n
-  🎊 For Backend: PHP, Java, Python
+  🎊 For Backend: PHP, Java, Python\n

 - I have also worked managing 🕵️‍♂️ both GNU/Linux 🐧 and Windows Servers 🖼, fulfilling the role of SysAdmin, maintaining different machines.
   💥 Although it is not my specialty, I perform well in the area 👌 .
 I know how to handle different areas of current operating systems to handle myself comfortably 👍.